jmacnett/florida-man-ttrpg/README.md

 - Pets
 - Words

 Name your character, if you like.
-Descriptions are good, detailed descriptions are better, but are not strictly required.
-Bonus points if you find a news article online that matches up with the character you rolled!
+Descriptions are good, detailed descriptions are better, but are not strictly required.  **NOTE:** if you roll a random character AND can find a Florida Man/Woman news article online that matches up with the character you rolled, you are granted one extra point to a single attribute of your choice.

 ## Stats

 ### Attributes:
 Attributes are values that affect actions a player can take during an interation or during combat.
 All ability rolls are taken with a D20; the results are a combination of their baseline scores in each ability plus the d20 roll, compared to the difficulty class (DC) of the action in question.
 The DC is assigned at the GM's discretion for world interations; in combat, this will be determined at the start of the interation based on the antagonist(s) in question.

+Your 4 basic attributes are assigned a value of 1-4; if you want to roll a d4 to assign them at random, you may do so; otherwise, assign one 4, one 3, one 2, and one 1.

 ##### Basic Attributes:
 - Attack: ability to determine if you can hit another being successfully